- Online advertising is critical for attracting customers and revenues for all sizes of companies.

 “A lot of advertising is being tested over fairly long exposures – several seconds, or even 10 to 20 seconds,” Wedel said in a statement.
 “The problem is that ads that do well in that scenario may not do well in short exposures.”

-The false-front ads, such as one that used a headshot of a blond woman to sell wheat beer or ads that take the form of news articles, were initially received positively because they appeared logical.
+The false-front ads, such as one that used a headshot of a blond woman to sell wheat beer and ads that take the form of news articles, were initially received positively because they appeared logical.
 However, the longer the participants looked at these ads, the less favorably they viewed them, because viewers had enough time to reorient themselves to the correct interpretation.

 “We find very little justification for false-front ads,” Wedel said.
 “People don’t like to be duped.”